 - the data shall be correct and accurate, and subject to updates when necessary; and

 - the data shall not remain in a form that allows the data subject to be identified after the completion of the purpose for collection or for which subsequent processing is performed.
-Data that are stored for longer periods for historical, statistical, or scientific purposes shall be kept in an anonymised format by putting them in a form that does not enable such data to be related to the owner.
+Data stored for longer periods for historical, statistical, or scientific purposes shall be kept in an anonymised format, i.e. putting them in a form that does not enable such data to be related to the owner.
 Furthermore, it shall be ensured that it is not possible to decode the identity of the owners of the data (Article 3 of the Law).

 The Law imposes further responsibilities and obligations on data controllers including:

 - ensuring the safety of processing by applying adequate levels of security and technical measures to avoid the unintended destruction, unauthorised access, alteration, loss of data, and protecting data from other forms of processing;